 It seems Miramax has now officially given up any pretenses of distributing challenging films, and is now quite happy to serve up an endless array of trite romantic comedies set in foreign countries.
-After the worthless Chocolat, we now have Bridget Jones, a predictable bit of fluff with a terminal case of the cutes.
-There was apparently a bit of… read more!
+After the worthless Chocolat, we now have Bridget Jones's Diary, a predictable bit of fluff with a terminal case of the cutes.
+There was apparently a bit… read more!

 Director Wayne Wang and his three interesting cowriters – husband-and-wife novelists Paul Auster and Siri Hustvedt and artist Miranda July – try to concoct a Last Tango in Paris for the Internet age, inserting a dark spin on Pretty Woman in the process.
 Richard (Peter Sarsgaard) is a lonely young computer whiz whose company has made him very rich.
 Florence… read more!

 As suggested by its title, Chop Suey is an exotic mixture of many things.
 Something of a documentary, something of an autobiography, something of an essay about the relationship between photographer and model, famed shutterbug Bruce Weber's third feature (his previous work was Let's Get Lost, the moody documentary about late jazz trumpeter Chet Baker) is a wonderful mess.
 The… read more!